We have extensive knowledge of Myanmar as we have been operating there since our company was founded in 1995.

-Bagan and Inle Lake are still 'must see' sights, but we are keen to share the delights of some of the lesser-known areas and we recognise that it is the daily interaction between the visitor and the Burmese that holds the greatest reward.
+Bagan and Inle Lake are still 'must-see' sights, but we are keen to share the delights of some of the lesser-known areas and we recognize that it is the daily interaction between the visitor and the Burmese that holds the greatest reward.

 Yangon (Rangoon) is usually your entry and exit point by air, although flights from Thailand into Mandalay are increasing in regularity.

 There are also several hassle-free overland border crossings from Thailand and Southwest China which provide alternative options for the more adventurous.

 Myanmar is a deceptively large country and few roads are of good quality so flights are usually the quickest way to cover longer distances.
 Where flying is not an option we use private vehicles or river journeys.
 The train network is fairly extensive but is not comfortable and rarely convenient.